Bussunda: Death

-Bussunda died of a heart attack in a hotel in the neighbourhood of Parsdorf in Vaterstetten, a suburb of Munich, Germany, where some members of Casseta & Planeta accompanied the Brazilian national team at the World Cup, for a series of TV shows.
+Bussunda died of a heart attack in a hotel in the neighbourhood of Parsdorf in Vaterstetten, a suburb of Munich, Germany, where some members of Casseta & Planeta accompanied the Brazil national team at the World Cup, for a series of TV shows.

 His body was flown from Germany back to Rio de Janeiro, where funeral services were held at the C.R.
 Flamengo gymnasium (Bussunda had been a long-time fan of Flamengo and often used his celebrity status to promote the club).
 He is buried at the São João Batista cemetery in Rio.

 Almost every TV show and magazine in Brazil paid a tribute to Bussunda.
 The special Casseta & Planeta episode dedicated to him reportedly had the best ratings of the show's history.

 The city of Rio de Janeiro named the main street of the Pan-American village "Av.
 Cláudio Besserman Vianna" after the comedian, and a public school also received his name.

 In May 2010, a biography about Bussunda was released in Brazil.
 The book, written by Guilherme Fiuza, was titled Bussunda - A vida do Casseta.

-On June 16, 2021 a docuseries titled Meu Amigo Bussunda following Bussunda's life and career was released on Globoplay.
+On June 16, 2021, a docuseries titled Meu Amigo Bussunda following Bussunda's life and career was released on Globoplay.